stuburger/yafl/README.md

 yafl's philosophy is to "keep it super simple".
 While it provides a lot of functionality out the box, it aims to keep it's API surface area as small as possible while still remaining flexible and easy to use.

+## Why use YAFL?

+- Use TypeScript to create strongly typed forms to give you peace of mind and a good nights sleep.
+- Create multi-page forms without needing to use specialized components or a state management library like flux or redux.
+- Create deeply nested forms or forms within forms.
+- Structure your Components to match the shape of your data.
+This means no more accessing field values using string paths!
+- Opt in features and functionality.
+- Pluggable validation
+- Fully featured and only weighing in at 7KB!
+Thats almost half the size of libraries offering similar functionality!

 ## Installation

 _Not available on npm yet._